 A Business Lesson Learned Raising Chickens for Meat

-By Joel Yourdon – My two oldest boys Brodrek (10) and Wyatt (9) decided they wanted to start a business raising fryers.
+By Joel Yourdon – My two oldest boys Brodrek (10) and Wyatt (9) decided they wanted to start a business raising chickens for meat.
 They saved their Christmas money and the money they earned from doing odds and ends around the house over a 10-month period.
 It was enough to pay for the birds (25 total) and most of the feed for them.
 They also borrowed $80 from me.

 I thought this would be a great opportunity for them to learn about business, hard work, and for us to learn how to raise meat birds.
 I decided that the family, aside from the boys, would raise 50 birds for our consumption as the boys planned on selling theirs for a profit.
 So we ordered 75 broilers from our local hatchery.

 The boys did all the work feeding and watering them and changing the bedding as needed.
 Moving day came and we put them outside early in the morning so they could get used to being outside.
 They had a little to get used to with moving each day, but after a while, it was old hat to them.
-Some days a few of them didn’t want to move and would pop out the back so we’d collect them and put them back in their home.
+Some days, a few of them didn’t want to move and would pop out the back, so we’d collect them and put them back in their home.

-The boys and I sat down to talk the “business” of chickens.
+The boys and I sat down to talk the “business” of raising chickens for meat.
 We discussed how there were three equal parts of this business: management, labor, and sales.
 The management makes the purchasing decisions: how much feed to buy, what kind of feed to buy, how much to sell the birds for, etc. The labor is the physical work: day in and day out of feeding, moving, protecting the birds, etc. The last was calling the people they thought would be interested in a home-raised, well-loved chicken; free from any chemicals, hormones, GMOs, and checking in with those who had asked to order.
 So they could get an understanding of it all, I told them they needed to help with every aspect of the business.

 I also told them that they couldn’t name any of the chickens because we would be butchering and eating them.
-They all agreed that they wouldn’t until Wyatt got the bright idea of naming them names like Nugget, Chicken Enchilada, Snack … you get the idea.
+They all agreed that they wouldn’t until Wyatt got the bright idea of giving them names like Nugget, Chicken Enchilada, Snack … you get the idea.
 They thought this was hilarious and all joined in.

-One thought on “A Business Lesson Learned Raising Chickens for Meat”
+3 thoughts on “A Business Lesson Learned Raising Chickens for Meat”

 1. What a great story.
 Wholesome!
 Nice to see parents teaching their children something practical.
 Well done!